WMCSameeraGroup/URPSA/readme.md

 ```
 ## How to run the program
 Create an input file as described above then give the path to the input file
+Note: stay in the same directory as grogu.py

 ```bash
 python3 grogu.py inputfile.txt
 ```